-- 6. As much as possible, continue sampling the original 12 snorkeling sites and the 12 new sites added in 2014 each year. - 7.
-In addition to the existing 24 index snorkeling sites, add as many index sites as resources will allow.
-This would improve precision for both species and all age classes.
-Adding sites in addition the 24 sampled in 2014 and 2015 is secondary to adult salmon mark-recapture experiments. - 8.
+- 6. As much as possible, continue sampling the original 12 snorkeling sites and the 12 new sites added in 2014 to maintain adequate precision. - 7.
 Mark-recapture experiments no longer need to be conducted for any age class but for age-2+ Steelhead since the Coquitlam River-specific model of snorkeling detection probability is sufficient refined for all but this age class.
 If we find that precision would improve from further refining the detection probability, benefits from this would be apply to all previous sampling.